 Though often one of the most overlooked parts of the college search, safety schools are actually a very critical component to ensure you have options after the admissions season is over.
 Everyone applying to colleges should have a safeguard.
-But as the college admissions field becomes all the more competitive across the board, at what point can we no longer consider mainstay safeties as near-guaranteed acceptances?
+But as the college admissions field becomes all the more competitive across the board, at what point can we no longer consider mainstay safety schools as near-guaranteed acceptances?

 And for you personally, how can you avoid that rejection letter?

 Safety Schools (and Whether They’re a Good Fit for You or Not)

 A safety school, otherwise known as a back-up school, is a college in which you will almost certainly get into as a result of your standardized test scores, GPA, and grades exceeding the median for that of admitted students.
 Your test scores should be in the 75th percentile for the school you are considering, and your GPA, essays, and extracurriculars should all up to snuff as well—or better.